 Llyr was elected as Member of Parliament for North Wales in 2011.
-He is the Plaid Cymru spokesperson for local government and planning.
+He is the Plaid Cymru spokesperson for local government.

 During his time as an MS he has been a strong critic of the failings of the health service in North Wales, particularly in mental health, maternity services and community hospital closures.
 He has stood the corner of nurses fighting extra shift work without pay and has opposed the privatisation of renal services by the health board and Welsh Government.